Astrochemical modelling of infrared dark clouds: Results

 In this section we use the abundance measurements of the IRDC positions to constrain conditions in the clouds, especially $\zeta$ and $t$, via the astrochemical models described in \S\ref{astrochemical_model}.
-In general we will compare a set of the observed abundances, $[X_i]_{\rm obs}$, in a given position with those of theoretical model abundances, $[X_i]_{\rm theory}$.
-We will search the model grid parameter space $(n_{\rm H}, T, A_V, \zeta, t)$ to minimize a $\chi^2$ metric of the following form
+In general, we compare a set of the observed abundances, $[X_i]_{\rm obs}$, in a given position with those of theoretical model abundances, $[X_i]_{\rm theory}$.
+We search the model grid parameter space $(n_{\rm H}, T, A_V, \zeta, t)$ to minimise a $\chi^2$ metric of the following form

 where $\sigma_i$ is an estimate of the uncertainty in the abundance, including the basic observational uncertainty and any allowed theoretical model uncertainty, and $W_i$ is a weighting factor, which allows certain species to be given greater or lesser importance in the analysis.